vonschappler/Learn-TypeScript/README.md

 ## 10. Optional types

-This class of the course is focused into explaning how to work with nested object types in TypeScript
+This class of the course is focused into explaning how to create optional properties in type definitions

-Notes about this section can be found [here](https://github.com/vonschappler/Learn-TypeScript/wiki/Optional-Types)
+Notes about this section can be found [here](https://github.com/vonschappler/Learn-TypeScript/wiki/Optional-Properties)

-The code for this class can be found [here](./10-optional-types/)
+The code for this class can be found [here](./10-optional-properties/)

 <hr>
 <br>